juampiq6/i18n_extension/README.md

 An utility script to automatically export all translatable strings from your project was contributed by <a href="https://github.com/bauerj">Johann Bauer</a>.
+Simply run `flutter pub run i18n_extension:getstrings` in your project root directory and you will get a list of strings to translate in a file.
+This file can be exported on `.poc` or `.json` format, and the path of the export file is specified using the `--output-file` or `-f` option appended to the above command (by default its `./strings.pot`).
-Simply run `flutter pub run i18n_extension:getstrings` in your project root directory and you will get a list of strings to translate in `strings.json`.
-This file can then be sent to your translators or be imported in translation services like _Crowdin_, _Transifex_ or _Lokalise_.
+For example: `flutter pub run i18n_extension:getstrings -f <desiredExportedFilePath>/strings.json` This file can then be sent to your translators or be imported in translation services like _Crowdin_, _Transifex_ or _Lokalise_.
 You can use it as part of your CI pipeline in order to always have your translation templates up to date.